 There is a risk that cutting supported services may cause hardship for existing users who are no longer able to get to/from work, shops, places of worship or to access essential services.
-This risk can be reduced by publicising alternative transport services effectively.
+This risk can be reduced by publicising alternative transport services effectively and seeking innovative transport solutions.